Painting with John

 Painting with John is an American unscripted television series created by musician, painter, and actor John Lurie.
 Each episode features Lurie painting watercolors and reflecting on life, music, and art.
 A six-episode first season premiered on HBO and its streaming subsidiary HBO Max on January 22, 2021.
 In August 2021, the series was renewed for a second season, which premiered on February 18, 2022.
+The third season of the series began airing on June 2, 2023.
 The title alludes to Lurie's earlier show, Fishing with John, from 1991.
+On August 16, 2023, it was announced the series was canceled.

 Synopsis

 Part meditative tutorial, part fireside chat, musician John Lurie shares his philosophical thoughts while honing his watercolor techniques.